Ewooral/Java/notes.md

     It defines a set of methods that a class must implement, but does not provide any implementation for these methods.
 An interface is defined using the interface keyword, and it can contain only method declarations and constant variables.
+A class implements an interface and gives meaning to the methods define by the interface

 ## Class